Pula Arena: Construction

+Details

 The exterior wall is constructed in limestone.
 The part facing the sea consists of three stories, while the other part has only two stories since the amphitheatre was built on a slope.
 The maximum height of the exterior wall is 29.40 m.
 The first two floors have each 72 arches, while the top floor consists of 64 rectangular openings.

 The axes of the elliptical amphitheatre are 132.45 and 105.10 m long, and the walls stand 32.45 m high.
 It could accommodate 23,000 spectators in the cavea, which had forty steps divided into two meniani.
 The seats rest directly on the sloping ground; The field for the games, the proper arena, measured 67.95 by 41.65 m.
 The field was separated from the public by iron gates.

 The arena had a total of 15 gates.
 A series of underground passageways were built underneath the arena along the main axis from which animals, ludi scenes and fighters could be released; stores and shops were located under the raked seating.
 The amphitheatre was part of the circuit of the gladiators.

 Each of the four towers had two cisterns filled with perfumed water that fed a fountain or could be sprinkled on the spectators.
 The amphitheatre could be covered with velaria (large sails), protecting the spectators from sun or rain (as attested by rare construction elements).
 Below the arena was a system of canals which collected rainwater and effluent and drained into the sea.

 This amphitheatre, through its conservation, has served as an example for the study of ancient building techniques.